amieres/FSharpStation/README.md

 - Run WebSharper opens a new browser with the WebSharper-generated JavaScript running.
 - Select the JavaScript tab to view the actual JS code, after invoking WebSharper with "Compile WebSharper" or "Run WebSharper"

+# Intellisense features
+- Code checking.
+Double click on error message to jump to location
+- Hints.
+Double click on word to get hint.
+- Autocompletion.
+Alt-Space to activate.
+- Find Definition button.

 # To Save your work:
 Saving a file is actually downloading it.
 For convenience is better to indicate where to save it everytime:
 - Goto chrome://settings/
 - Click on Advanced